opensourceworks-org/csv-validate-rs/INSTRUCT.md

 | Robustness | Detailed reporting, error-tolerance           | ✅ |
 | **Additional Requirements** | Logging, Encoding, Progress, Interrupt handling, Security, Docs, Python packaging, Metrics, YAML validation, Error aggregation | ✅ **Newly Added** |

----

-## 🎯 **Final Confirmation:**

-Your specification is now explicitly comprehensive and includes previously identified additional sanity-check items.
-This is a robust and complete foundation for development.

-Please explicitly confirm one final time that this updated specification is complete and exactly matches your vision.

-After your explicit final confirmation, we can confidently proceed to the practical implementation steps, applying these comprehensive performance and robustness optimizations systematically.